mlabbe/qtcdbg/README.md

 Project has been successfully used by the original developer.
 There is one report of another user having success.

 The version of QtCreator matters.
 Up until now, QtCreator 4.11.0 is the only tested version.
+Use this version.

-This works and is tested on Linux and MacOS.
-It won't work on Windows in its current state.
+This works and is tested on Linux, MacOS and Windows, tested on amd64.

-This works on Linux and while it could work on MacOS, it has not been tested.
-It won't work on Windows in its current state.
+QtCreator hangs on the developer's machine on Windows when debugging but it doesn't seem to be related to qtcdbg.
+Have fun!

 ## FAQs and Troubleshooting ##